AFMC prioritizes health & well-being with endorsement of the Okanagan Charter

 Similar Posts

-CMA, MD Financial Management and Scotiabank support the International Congress on Academic Medicine
+CMA and partners support the International Congress on Academic Medicine (ICAM) 2025

 The Association of Faculties of Medicine of Canada (AFMC) has endorsed the Okanagan Charter: An international Charter for Health Promoting Universities and Colleges.
 The AFMC recognizes that promoting health and well being is essential to achieving the full potential of all those engaged in academic medicine.
 By endorsing the Okanagan Charter, the AFMC commits to sharing in the Vision, supporting Faculties of Medicine in implementing the two Calls to Action for Higher Education institutions, and following the Guiding Principles as the means for translating the Charter into action.